Bombyx mori: Domestication

+Breeding

+Silkworms were first domesticated in China more than 5,000 years ago.

 Silkworm breeding is aimed at the overall improvement of silkworms from a commercial point of view.
-The major objectives are improving fecundity (the egg-laying capacity of a breed), the health of larvae, quantity of cocoon and silk production, and disease resistance.
+The major objectives are improving fecundity, the health of larvae, quantity of cocoon and silk production, and disease resistance.
 Healthy larvae lead to a healthy cocoon crop.
 Health is dependent on factors such as better pupation rate, fewer dead larvae in the mountage, shorter larval duration (this lessens the chance of infection) and bluish-tinged fifth-instar larvae (which are healthier than the reddish-brown ones).
 Quantity of cocoon and silk produced are directly related to the pupation rate and larval weight.
 Healthier larvae have greater pupation rates and cocoon weights.
 Quality of cocoon and silk depends on a number of factors, including genetics.